-The Internal Audit function also works collaboratively with the P&CI Manager to review the risk management process of the Group as a whole.
-During the financial year under review, the Internal Audit function also supported the P&CI Manager on the implementation of several process improvement and cost reduction initiatives.
+The Internal Audit function also works collaboratively with the P&CI team to review the risk management process of the Group as a whole.

-The total expenses incurred by Internal Audit function in discharging its functions and responsibilities for FY2021 amounted to RM780,000 (FY2020: RM883,000).
+The total expenses incurred by the Internal Audit function in discharging its functions and responsibilities for FY2022 amounted to RM883,000 (FY2021: RM780,000).
 The expenses incurred comprised mostly of salaries and departmental overheads.

-The ARMC had evaluated the performance of the Internal Audit function for FY2021 and was satisfied with the overall performance of the function as it had been effective in performing its duties.
-The Internal Audit function also provided value added recommendations to the organisation, strengthening its internal controls whilst enabling cost savings, and was able to function independently.
+The ARMC had evaluated the performance of the Internal Audit function for FY2022 and was satisfied with the overall performance of the function as it had been effective in performing its duties.
+The Internal Audit function also provided value added recommendations to the organisation, strengthening its internal controls, improving efficiency of processes whilst enabling cost savings, and was able to function independently.